CiCi Bellis: 2016: Top 100 debut, WTA 125 title

 Bellis began the 2016 season ranked No. 248 and got off to a slow start.
 She did not return to the top 200 until the summer, after playing in the Stanford Classic, a Premier tournament.
 Bellis received a wildcard into the main draw and defeated No. 38, Jeļena Ostapenko, and compatriot Sachia Vickery, before losing to top seed Venus Williams.
 This was also her first WTA Tour quarterfinal.
-The following month, Bellis successfully qualified for the main draw of the US Open.
-She then improved on her result from two years earlier by reaching the third round, where she lost to the eventual champion Angelique Kerber, in straight sets.
-Her performance at the US Open took her to a new career-high ranking of No. 120 and helped convince her to turn professional.
+The following month, Bellis qualified for the main draw of the US Open, and improved on her result from two years earlier by reaching the third round, where she lost to the eventual champion Angelique Kerber, in straight sets.
+Her performance took her to a new career-high ranking of No. 120 and helped convince her to turn professional.

-In her first tournament as a pro, Bellis entered the Tournoi de Québec and reached another WTA quarterfinal.
-Towards the end of the season, Bellis caught fire and won her final three tournaments of the year.
-This included two $50K titles in Canada at Saguenay and Toronto, which brought her into the top 100 for the first time.
-Bellis then extended her match win streak to 14 with a WTA 125 title at the Hawaii Open in Honolulu.
+In her first tournament as a pro, Bellis entered the Tournoi de Québec and reached another WTA Tour quarterfinal.
+She won her final three tournaments of the year, including two $50k titles in Canada at Saguenay and Toronto, which brought her into the top 100 for the first time.
+Bellis then extended her match win-streak to 14 with a WTA 125 title at the Hawaii Open in Honolulu.
 She capped off the tournament with a win over world No. 23 Zhang Shuai in the final, the second highest ranked player she ever defeated.
 Bellis finished the year ranked No. 75 and the only player under 18 in the top 100.